hdShang/arxiv-daily/docs/cs-RO/2025-09-23/papers/250919610v1-look-as-you-leap-planning-simultaneous-motion-and-perception-for-hig.md

 ---
 layout: default
-title: Look as You Leap: Planning Simultaneous Motion and Perception for High-DOF Robots
+title: "Look as You Leap: Planning Simultaneous Motion and Perception for High-DOF Robots"
 ---

 # Look as You Leap: Planning Simultaneous Motion and Perception for High-DOF Robots